 I am available for supervision of students who are interested in contributing to these fields through enrolling in a PhD or Master by Research degree at the University of Technology Sydney (UTS).
 If you are a prospective student please contact me through my UTS staff website and send me a brief research proposal and CV.

-Postgraduate research students within the Design Innovation Research Centre are usually enrolled in either a Master of Design (research) or Doctor of Philosophy degree within the faculty of Design, Architecture and Building.
+Postgraduate research students within the Faculty of Transdisciplinary Innovation need to currently enrol in either a Master of Design (research) or Doctor of Philosophy degree within the faculty of Design, Architecture and Building (FTDi is in the process of establishing its own PhD programme).
 Information about course enrolment, course fees and scholarships can be gained through the Research Manager of the faculty and the UTS Graduate Research School.